lilGym: Natural Language Visual Reasoning with Reinforcement Learning: Experimental Setup Details

-\paragraph{Hyperparameters} For \cnnbase, we optimize using Adam~\citep{DBLP:journals/corr/KingmaB14} with a learning rate of 3e-4, except on \toft trained with \ppowsf and on \scft, where we use 3e-5.
-For \vilt, we use AdamW~\citep{DBLP:conf/iclr/LoshchilovH19} with a cosine scheduler and a base learning rate of 3e-5 for all experiments, except on \scst trained with \ppowsf where we use 3e-4.
+\paragraph{Hyperparameters} For \cnnbase and \cnnbaseten, we optimize using Adam~\citep{DBLP:journals/corr/KingmaB14} with a learning rate of 3e-4, except on \toft and on \scft, where we use 3e-5.
+For \vilt, we use AdamW~\citep{DBLP:conf/iclr/LoshchilovH19} with a cosine scheduler and a base learning rate of 3e-5 for all experiments.
 The learning rate is warmed up for 1\% of the maximal total training steps of 4M.
 We use patience for early stopping.
-We set entropy to 0{.}3 for all our experiments.
+We set entropy to 0{.}1 for all our \envtower experiments and to 0{.}3 for all our \envscatter experiments.
 We use a mini-batch of 64 actions for gradient updates.
 At each \ppo iteration we sample 2{,}048 actions (i.e., for the internal update loop).

 \paragraph{\ppowsf Details} \ppowsf is a simple variant of \ppo that applies masking to all the actions except for $\stopaction$ when the agent reaches a state in which it will receive a positive reward if it would select $\stopaction$. \ppowsf allows the learner to observe $\stopaction$ with positive reward with higher probability than with conventional \ppo.
 A side effect of this masking is that the learner often samples action with very low probability, which can lead to exploding gradients.
 We clip the \ppo ratio to address this.
 Formally, the original \ppo objective is: